keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 Check out [pugjs.org](https://pugjs.org) if you want to know more about pug.

-Now, if we start our keystone app using `node keystone`, we should be able to visit the homepage and see it rendered!
+Now, if we start our Keystone app using `node keystone`, we should be able to visit the homepage and see it rendered!

 ## Next Steps
-Check out [part 4](/getting-started/setting-up/part-4) of our setting up keystone guide, which walks you through setting up an API endpoint so we can record data to our database from a form.
+Check out [part 4](/getting-started/setting-up/part-4) of our setting up Keystone guide, which walks you through setting up an API endpoint so we can record data to our database from a form.

 ## Learn more about: